openharmony/docs/en/application-dev/reference/apis/js-apis-url.md

 sort(): void

-Sorts all key-value pairs contained in this object based on the Unicode code points of the keys and returns undefined.排序顺序是根据键的Unicode代码点。This method uses a stable sorting algorithm, that is, the relative order between key-value pairs with equal keys is retained.
+Sorts all key-value pairs contained in this object based on the Unicode code points of the keys and returns undefined.
+This method uses a stable sorting algorithm, that is, the relative order between key-value pairs with equal keys is retained.

 - Example